Table Of Contents

 Kubecost offers engineer- and finance-friendly Kubernetes cost information.
 It does not require perfect tags to identify cost data either.
 You can also collect, analyze, and break down cost insights in any Kubernetes environment.
 Still, Kubecost has areas it could improve on.

 For instance, it runs on just Kubernetes environments.
-That can mean needing to integrate with a different tool to capture costs across other cloud services, such as Snowflake and non-containerized applications.
+That can mean integrating with a different tool to capture costs across other cloud services, such as Snowflake and non-containerized applications.

 CloudZero’s Kubernetes Cost Analysis goes beyond simple chargebacks and showbacks.
 You can also see the costs associated with specific customers, teams, environments, projects, products, and features, even in environments with multiple tenants.

 You can then identify precisely who or what is driving your Kubernetes costs.
-Thus, you can determine what to do to reduce costs without introducing errors and outages.
+Thus, you can determine how to reduce costs without introducing errors and outages.

 Interested in seeing it in action? !